-Syntax #pragma disable\check = bounds

-bounds Does not check accesses against bounds.

-Use this pragma directive to specify that the immediately following function does not check accesses against bounds.
-If compiled with bounds checking, the function will be instrumented to track bounds, but will perform no checks.
+Syntax #pragma disable_check = bounds Parameters bounds Does not check accesses against bounds.
+Description check accesses against l we to specify that the immediately following function does not bounds.
+If compiled with bounds checking, the function will be bounds, but will perform no checks.